0xor0ne/awesome-list/topics/wireless.md

   * [bettercap][18]: Swiss Army knife for WiFi, Bluetooth Low Energy, wireless HID hijacking.
     * [GitHub][19]: source code repository.
+  * [ESP32 802.11 TX][41]: Send arbitrary IEEE 802.11 frames with Espressif's
+    ESP32.
+  * [ESP32 ESP8266 attacks][38]: Proof of Concept of ESP32/8266 Wi-Fi
+    vulnerabilties.
+  * [ESP32 Marauder][43]: suite of WiFi/Bluetooth offensive and defensive tools
+    for the ESP32.
   * [Kismet][14]: Wi-Fi, Bluetooth, RF, and more
     * [GitHub][15]: Kismet and related tools and libraries for wireless monitoring, transmitting, and auditing.
   * [nexmon][20]: The C-based Firmware Patching Framework for Broadcom/Cypress
     WiFi Chips.
+  * [pawnagotchi][42]:  A2C-based “AI” powered by bettercap and running on a Raspberry Pi Zero W that learns from its surrounding WiFi environment in order to maximize the crackable WPA key material it captures/
   * [wifijammer][28]: Continuously jam all wifi clients/routers.
   * [wifiphisher][27]: The Rogue Access Point Framework.
   * [wifipumpkin3][29]: Powerful framework for rogue access point attack.